 It is righteousness to have faith, but it is confessing that faith to

-someone that brings the rebirth of our spirit with God's.
+someone that results in our salvation and brings the rebirth of our spirit with God's.

 literal rebirth is the mystery of the church's marriage with Christ that

 Paul talks about in Ephesians 5:31-32.
 In those verses, the reference to marriage's "and the two